htop

 -d --delay=DELAY

-Delay between updates, in tenths of seconds
+Delay between updates, in tenths of seconds.
+If the delay value

 -C --no-color --no-colour